bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 # Caching

-Caching is one of the tree hardest problems in computer science.
+Caching is one of the $tree hardest problems in computer science.

 There are 3 circumstances where caching is important to understand.